|

 Describing Topic Configuration

-View current topic configuration using korvet-cli topics --describe or kafka-configs --describe:
+View current topic configuration using korvet topics --describe or kafka-configs --describe:

 --describe \